Dark Web Marketplaces and COVID-19: before the vaccine: Introduction

 \section{Introduction}

 COVID-19 gained global attention when China suddenly quarantined the city of Wuhan on January 23, 2020~\cite{nytimescoronavirus}.
-Declared a pandemic by the World Health Organization on March 11, 2020, at the moment of writing the virus has infected more than 18,000,000 people and caused over 650,000 deaths worldwide~\cite{world2020coronavirus}.
+Declared a pandemic by the World Health Organization on March 11, 2020, at the moment of writing the virus has infected more than 62,000,000 people and caused over 1,450,000 deaths worldwide~\cite{world2020coronavirus}.
 Measures such as social distancing, quarantine, travel restrictions, testing, and tracking have proven vital to containing the COVID-19 pandemic~\cite{kraemer2020effect}.

-Restrictions have shaken the global economy and reshaped the demand for goods and services worldwide, with an estimated $2.5-3\%$ GDP loss each month since the crisis started~\cite{fernandes2020economic}.
-Demand for many products has fallen; for example, Brent oil decreased from 68.90 USD a barrel on January 1, 2020 to 43.52 USD as of August 2, 2020~\cite{arezki20204,BloombergOilPrice}.
-Meanwhile demand for other products, like toilet paper ~\cite{toilet_paper}, dramatically increased.
-As a result of increased demand, some products are in short supply.
+Restrictions have shaken the global economy and reshaped the demand for goods and services worldwide, with an estimated $2.5-3\%$ world GDP loss since the crisis started~\cite{fernandes2020economic}.
+Demand for many products has fallen; for example, the price of Brent crude oil decreased from 68.90 USD a barrel on January 1, 2020 to 43.52 USD as of August 2, 2020~\cite{arezki20204,BloombergOilPrice}.
+Meanwhile demand for other products, such as toilet paper ~\cite{toilet_paper}, dramatically increased.
+As a result of increased demand, some products have been in short supply.
 Individual protective masks were sold in the United States at $7$ USD on February 2, 2020~\cite{markshortage} and the price of alcohol disinfectant doubled on July 1, 2020 in Japan~\cite{disinfectantdoubleprice}.
-As a result, anti-gouging regulations were introduced to control prices, which significantly affected the public attention on products related to COVID-19~\cite{chakrabortianti}.
-As this trend has continued, further exacerbated by online disinformation, numerous customers have sought to fulfill their needs through illicit online channels~\cite{GIATOC, EuropolEMCDDA}.
+Additionally, anti-gouging regulations were introduced to control prices, which significantly affected the public attention on products related to COVID-19~\cite{chakrabortianti}.
+As this trend has continued, further exacerbated by online misinformation, numerous customers have sought to fulfill their needs through illicit online channels~\cite{GIATOC, EuropolEMCDDA}.